 RQA staff will report receipt of the notification to leadership and the Institutional Review Board as well as applicable departmental leadership.
 RQA staff will work with the investigator to review the trial(s) cited by the letter to resolve any potential violations fully and within 30 calendar days.

 Should any investigator receive any notice related to ClinicalTrials.gov during an FDA inspection, they should immediately contact the RQA ClinicalTrials.gov Program at Clinicaltrials.firstname.lastname@example.org.

 In the event that the Responsible Party leaves the University or for whatever reason can no longer serve as the Responsible Party, the PI must transfer the registration and reporting obligations as directed by the Research Quality Assurance program at the College of Medicine.
 If a Responsible Party is leaving the University, they must notify the Research Quality Assurance program at the College of Medicine prior to departure for consultation regarding the transfer or maintenance of any active PRS records.

 Resources and Training

-A list of past and upcoming RQA Lunchtime Lectures and Quarterly Workshops appears here.
+Past and upcoming RQA Lunchtime Lectures and Quarterly Workshops appear here.